dlab-berkeley/sql-for-r-users/README.md

 ## Overview

 SQL is a viable option for anyone working with a large dataset (>10GB).
 For this reason, SQL is a must-skill if you intend to work with big data or data-driven organizations.
 This workshop helps R users to get started in SQL through `dbplyr`.
 After laying the foundation, the workshop also introduces intermediate SQL skills through `PostgreSQL`.
-Then the workshop offers a hands-on exercise where you can put the skills you learned together.
+Then the workshop offers a hands-on exercise where you can put your newly learned skills into practice.
+The workshop expects basic familiarity with R `dplyr` package, but does not require any background knowledge in SQL.

 ## Learning objectives